Counterfactual harm: Counterfactual reasoning is necessary for harm aversion

-\begin{dfn}[Harmful objectives] An objective $\mathbb E[J \vert a, x]$ is harmful in environment $\mathcal M$ if there is a policy that maximizes the expected value of $J$ and is harmful. \end{dfn}
+\begin{dfn}[Harmful objectives] An objective $\mathbb E[J \vert a, x]$ is strictly harmful in environment $\mathcal M$ if there is a policy that maximizes the expected value of $J$ and is strictly harmful. \end{dfn}

-Note that needlessly harmful actions violate any degree of harm aversion $\lambda > 0$, as the agent is willing to choose actions that are strictly more harmful for no additional benefit.
-In examples 1 and 2, treatment 2 is a needlessly harmful action and the CATE is a harmful objective as treatment 2 maximizes the CATE.
-First, we show that maximizing the expected HPU is never a harmful objective in any environment,
+Note that strictly harmful actions violate any degree of harm aversion $\lambda > 0$, as the agent is willing to choose actions that are strictly more harmful for no additional benefit.
+In examples 1 and 2, treatment 2 is a strictly harmful action and the CATE is a strictly harmful objective for this decision task.
+First, we show that the expected HPU is not a strictly harmful objective in any environment,